 To replace gratings it is enough to open a cover at the MSA-130 rear panel, unscrew two mounting screws and withdraw the holder with gratings.
 The holder is placed into a special box from the Spare Parts Kit.
 A new set of gratings is installed into the MSA-130 housing and fixed with two screws.
 This procedure is sufficient to perfectly reproduce the position of gratings corresponding to the manufacturer’s calibration.

-The MSA-130 delivery set includes a viewing unit Sight, which is used to check the current monochromator calibration by the user.
-The Sight contains an achromatic objective; it is placed on the entrance slit and is used to visually observe positions of the known spectral lines relative to the centre of exit slit.
+The MSA-130 delivery set includes a viewing unit Sight that is used to check the current monochromator calibration by the user.
+The Sight contains an achromatic objective; it is placed on the entrance slit and is used to observe visually the positions of the known spectral lines relative to the centre of exit slit.
 The spectral range of the Sight operation is 200nm-2000nm.

 The software of the MSA-130 monochromator provides possibility of real-time correction of factory calibration by the user.